Julian Pottage

 Julian Y. Pottage (born 1962) is a British contract bridge player, writer, and teacher, who studied mathematics at Trinity College, Cambridge.
 He is also well known as a collector of bridge problems, and writes a monthly problem column in Britain's Bridge Magazine.
-He has written or co-authored 26 books on bridge, including Bridge Problems for a New Millennium and The Extra Edge In Play with Terence Reese (1913–1996).
-He also co-edited the recent second edition of Clyde E. Love's Bridge Squeezes Complete.
-His book Play or Defend? won the International Bridge Press Association's 2004 Book of the Year Award.
-Pottage is from Basingstoke.

-As a player, Pottage has participated in several national and international events, notably winning the Pachabo and Tollemache double in 1999.
-He lives in Wales.
+He is the Bridge Correspondent for The Daily Telegraph, a regular contributor to English Bridge and, prior to Mr Bridge’s retirement, was Associate Editor of BRIDGE.